 What do flower colors symbolize?

-Flower color meaning and symbolism dates back to ancient times and has evolved over time to convey sentiments and feelings that words alone could not portray.
+Flower color meaning and symbolism date back to ancient times and have evolved to convey sentiments and feelings that words alone could not portray.
 Today, both the flower type and inherent colors contribute to the meaning and symbolism of a particular bloom.

 What is the meaning and symbolism of blue flowers?